 Mild irritation or burning on application.
 This does not usually last a long time, so if this becomes troublesome or lasts longer than a few days, tell your doctor.

 The above are mild side effects, which will usually stop when you stop using the suppositories.

-Reporting of side effects
+If you experience any side-effects not included in this leaflet or are not sure of anything, talk to your doctor or pharmacist.